top of page

 ― Charles H. Vogl, The Art of Community: Seven Principles for Belonging

-'Both of the directors grew up in the West Midlands and both had been suffering with secondary mental health issues due to their physical disabilities and chronic health' Hannah says.
+'Founders Corin & Hannah grew up in the West Midlands and both had been suffering with secondary mental health issues due to their disabilities and chronic health' Hannah says.

-'We were founded by Corin Salter who, after being diagnosed with Asperger's, came back home from 15 years working in the arts scene in London and felt he needed to create a space without pressure to experiment and showcase any medium.'
+'We were imagined up initially by Corin Salter who, after being diagnosed with Asperger's, came back home from 15 years working in the arts scene in London and felt he needed to create a space without pressure to experiment and showcase any medium.'

 A copy of our constitution you are free to download